actions/runner-images/help/Readme.md

 ### Prepare environment and image deployment
 #### How to prepare Windows build agent
-You can use local machine as build agent, or deploy virtual machine in [Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-cli).
+Local machine or [Azure VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-cli) can be used as a build agent.

 Download `packer` from https://www.packer.io/downloads, or install it via Chocolately.
 ```